AlisaTatosova/self-organizing-list/README.md

 * advance_node(Node* node)
   this function provide a self-organizing nature of this list.Elements that are accessed are moved closer to the front of the list to reduce access time.

-* Comparison Operators
+# Comparison Operators
 The following operators allow you to compare SelfOrganizingList objects:

-    ==: Checks if two lists are equal.
+* ==: Checks if two lists are equal.
-    !=: Checks if two lists are not equal.
+* !=: Checks if two lists are not equal.
-    >: Checks if one list is greater than the other.
+* >: Checks if one list is greater than the other.
-    >=: Checks if one list is greater than or equal to the other.
+* >=: Checks if one list is greater than or equal to the other.
-    <: Checks if one list is less than the other.
+* <: Checks if one list is less than the other.
-    <=: Checks if one list is less than or equal to the other.
+* <=: Checks if one list is less than or equal to the other.

-    SelfOrganizingList<int> list1, list2;
-    // Populate list1 and list2
-    if (list1 == list2) {
-        // Lists are equal
-    }